 As organisations around the world become increasingly cloud-based, automated and global, their exposure to cybersecurity risks increases as well.
-It was reported that in the third quarter of 2022, the number of global cyber attacks increased by an alarming 28% as compared to the same period last year.
+It was reported that in the third quarter of 2022, the number of global cyber-attacks increased by an alarming 28% as compared to the same period last year.
 Additionally, the average number of attacks per organisation per week amounted to a whopping 1,130.
-Amongst these attacks, the education and healthcare sector saw the most cyber attacks, being attacked an average of 2,148 times per organisation per week.
+Amongst these attacks, the education and healthcare sector saw the most cyber-attacks.
+The attacks reach an average of 2,148 times per organisation per week.

 With cybersecurity threats looming at every corner of the Internet, no organisation should leave their cybersecurity up to chance.
-In seven out of eight countries, cyberattacks were regarded as the biggest risk to businesses, even surpassing the global COVID-19 pandemic and its sequential economic impacts.
-Such attacks are costly as well, with 40% of cyberattack victims in the USA incurring upwards of 25,000 USD in damages and rectification work, and victims in Europe suffering costs of over five million USD.
+In seven out of eight countries, they regarded cyberattacks as the biggest risk to businesses.
+It even surpassed the global COVID-19 pandemic and its sequential economic impacts.
+Such attacks are costly as well, with 40% of cyberattack victims in the USA incurring upwards of 25,000 USD in damages and rectification work.
+While victims in Europe suffer costs of over five million USD.
 The most common denominator amongst these attacks?
 Cyber criminals made use of the vulnerabilities in these organisations’ cloud servers to carry out these attacks.
-Therefore, understanding the cybersecurity risks to your organisation and knowing how to safeguard your business against these cyber attacks is of paramount importance so as to not incur any unexpected losses to your organisation.
+Therefore, understanding the cybersecurity risks to your organisation and knowing how to safeguard your business against these cyber-attacks is of paramount importance to not incur any unexpected losses to your organisation.

-At AsiaPac, we pride ourselves on providing comprehensive cloud solutions for our clients, including well-rounded cybersecurity coverage for their organisations.
-Our team has over a decade of experience in ensuring organisation cybersecurity, and we will also be sharing some tips with you to improve your organisation’s cybersecurity.
+At AsiaPac, we pride ourselves on providing comprehensive digital solutions for our clients, including well-rounded cybersecurity coverage for their organisations.
+Our team has over a decade of experience in ensuring organisation cybersecurity.
+We will also be sharing some tips with you to improve your organisation’s cybersecurity.

 The Biggest Threat — Ransomware

-Ransomware attacks are considered to be one of the largest threats to an organisation’s cyber security.
+Ransomware attacks are one of the largest threats to an organisation’s cyber security.
 In 2021, the Cyber Security Agency of Singapore reported that 137 organisations here fell prey to such attacks.
-Among these victims were large enterprises, such as Singtel, proving that no one is really safe.
+Among these victims were large enterprises, such as Singtel, proving that no one is safe.
 The personal data of close to 129,000 Singtel customers were stolen, and a ransom of S$355,500 was demanded.
-These cybercriminals make use of lapses in an organisation’s cybersecurity to infiltrate into their network, locking down vital data and computer systems until the ‘ransom’ is paid.
-These attacks can incur hefty losses not only in the form of finances in the form of ransom and/or recovery, but also productivity and sales leads due to the inaccessibility of vital systems and data.
+These cybercriminals make use of lapses in an organisation’s cybersecurity to infiltrate their network, locking down vital data and computer systems until the victim pays the ‘ransom’.
+These attacks can incur hefty losses not only in the form of finances, in the form of ransom and/or recovery.
+It also affects the productivity and sales leads due to the inaccessibility of vital systems and data.

 Most organisations use third-party services or software for various purposes, such as employee payroll and payment processing.
 While a business needs these tools to run smoothly, these services often come with many vulnerabilities that expose the organisation to cybercriminals.
-Unfortunately, when such breaches occur, the third-party is not liable for any damages incurred.
-In 2021, Volkswagen disclosed that they had suffered a data breach through an undisclosed associate vendor, impacting over 3.3 million customers and prospective buyers.
+Unfortunately, when such breaches occur, the third party is not liable for any damages incurred.
+In 2021, Volkswagen disclosed that they had suffered a data breach through an undisclosed associate vendor.
+It impacted over 3.3 million customers and prospective buyers.
 Therefore, an organisation should leave no stone unturned when accessing their gaps in security and do their due diligence in vendor risk assessments.

 With 95% of digital workloads being expected to be deployed to the Cloud by 2025, Cloud security is becoming more critical than ever.
-After all, as organisations begin to make use of cloud solutions in Singapore to store data, these cloud databases become more titillating targets for cybercriminals.
+After all, as organisations begin to store more data in the cloud, these cloud databases become more titillating targets for cybercriminals.
 The 2022 Thales Cloud Security Report reported that 45% of businesses around the world experienced a cloud-based data breach, or failed a cloud security audit, a 10% increase from 2021.
-With 66% of organisations storing anywhere between 21 – 60% of their data in the cloud, this is an alarming statistic that highlights the vulnerability of the cloud.
+With 66% of organisations storing anywhere between 21 – 60% of their data in the cloud, this is an alarming statistic.
+It highlights the vulnerability of the cloud.
 Therefore, a holistic strategy is needed to safeguard your organisation’s cloud.

 How AsiaPac Offers Comprehensive Cybersecurity For Your Organisation